CamTHz/CamTHz.GitHub.io/catsper_function_ref.md

 ## Fourier Transform

+The following and the user-selected processing options in CaTSper apply to both the reference and sample data.

 ### Windowing

 The time range in which relevant data needs to be Fourier transformed shall be specified.
 This can be done manually, or via the auto window function.
 The auto window centres the time range around the measured time delay with a symmetrical width that includes the time for first internal reflection, giving a resulting range of $\Delta t \pm (\Delta t_{1etl} - \Delta t)$.